 A selection of full text e-journals as well as the indices and abstracts are available via the library.
 Many of our e-resources require you to login using your university IT account.

 To search for full text e-journal articles by subject, you can go to the library catalogue or go to specific e-journal resources on the E-Journal Collections.
 Some useful e-journal collections for Classics are:

 The easiest way to find full text e-journal articles is to use the library catalogue.
-E-journal titles can be located using the E-Journal search.
-A complete list of journal collections can be found at Electronic Journals A-Z list.

 The library subscribes to a number of e-resources, of which the following might be useful:

 L'Année Philologique indexes books, journal articles and collections in all the disciplines of Greek and Roman antiquity.

 Brill Online provides access to New Jacoby, the Jacoby Online (Fragmente der Griechischen Historiker), the New Pauly (encyclopedia of the classical world) and the Supplementum Epigraphicum Graecum online (catalogue of new inscriptions published).